• Skip to primary navigation

 1. Microwave the Coating: To a glass bowl, add the peanut butter, honey, and vanilla (if using), and microwave for 1 minute.

-2. Mix Together: Whisk the mixture until well combined, then mix in the cheerios and make sure that all of the cheerios are well coated with the honey peanut butter mixture.
+2. Mix Together: Whisk the mixture until well combined, then mix in the Cheerios and make sure that all of the Cheerios are well coated with the honey peanut butter mixture.

 Try my Puppy Chow for another cereal-based treat that everyone will love.